6 elements for online success

 - Email processing

 Okay.
 You built the perfect website and filled it with original and authoritative content.
 Unfortunately, nobody knows about it.
 Nobody can find it.
 Nobody cares.
 Now what?
 This is where marketing comes in.
-You’ll probably need some sort of lead generation plan, an active social media presence, and some solid search engine optimization (SEO).
+You’ll also need some sort of lead generation plan, an active social media presence, and some solid search engine optimization (SEO).

 - Lead generation